craftcms/docs/docs/5.x/deploy.md

 ### Advanced Options

-Craft plays well with non-traditional infrastructure.
+Craft plays well with non-traditional infrastructure, as well.
 Let’s look at some examples of how you might take advantage of a provider’s other services.

 #### Remote Databases